michihodges/webpack-basics/README.md

 ```

 ### Set Default (Optional)
-If you have other Node versions installed you can reconfigure the default version to 14 if you want:
+If you have other Node versions installed you can reconfigure the default version to 14 if you wish:
 ```js
 nvm alias default 14
 nvm use 14